Hysteroscopy

 Excellence in one place

-We operate as teams of experts with world-class resources dedicated to maintaining the highest standards of medical care.
-You are surrounded by the latest treatments and advice with everything you need to get back to your best health.
+The London Clinic, in collaboration with Northwestern Medicine, operate as teams of experts with world-class resources, dedicated to maintaining the highest standards of care.
+Surrounded by the latest treatments and advice, you’ll have everything you need to get back to your best health.
+Our patient rooms are designed for your comfort, while our catering team, in collaboration with expert dietitians, provide healthy, delicious meals to support your recovery.

 Personal care, every time

 Exceptional patient care is a way of life for us.
-Our nurses, clinicians and support teams are dedicated to the care of a very small number of patients, so have more time for you.
-They’ll be with you every step of the way, tailoring your care around you and giving the peace-of-mind that comes with knowing you’re in the best hands.
+Our teams will be with you every step of the way, tailoring your care to your specific needs and giving you the peace-of-mind that comes with knowing you’re in the best hands.
+To provide exceptional care, we keep our staff-to-patient ratio low, so our nurses, clinicians, therapists, and support teams can offer a personalised, quality experience.
+You’ll notice the difference.

 Effortlessly simple